metasyn/memex/content/entries/temporality/now.md

 # now

 ## general
-* spending extra time with family
-* preparing to grow some mushrooms at home! we're going to try to grow oyster mushrooms that we can eat.
+* growing blue oyster mushrooms at home
 * following an online course on natural language processing - see [[nlp]]

 ## reading